Skip to content

 OS maps: OS Explorer 318

-Mobile signal: Good signal on summit; EE and Vodafone reliable.
+Mobile signal: Good summit signal; EE and Vodafone dependable.
 Highest point in southern Scotland with clear sight lines.

 Current conditions